ib-ruby/bridgetown-ib-ruby/README.md

 are available.
 IB::Symbols and  Watchlists are present as well as enhanced order-types ( IB::Limit.order, IB::Stop.order ...)

-## Limitations

-Bridgetown depends on the outdated `terminal-table` Version 1.8.
-IB-Ruby uses features of the actual version in the `.as_table`-method.
-This is not available for now.
-Just use the fallback `.to_human`.

 ## Additional Infos
 There is a blog entry on [topofocus.de](https://topofocus.de) (in german):  https://topofocus.de/blog/bridgtown-plugin/